fortierq/mdbook-pdf/README.md

 Just change `url("paper.pdf")` to load another pdf file.

 The table of contents can be modified inside src/SUMMARY.md.

+## Publish to GitHub Pages

+To publish on GitHub Pages, go to Settings -> Pages, select "Branch: gh-pages" and "Save".
+The next commit will publish your site (via .github/workflows/mdbook.yml)

 ## Complete example